 - using or being around designated weapons,

-- associating with known gang members.6
+- associating with known gang members.4

-In addition to the above parole terms and conditions, parolees are prohibited from violating any other laws.
-The parole board can set a California parole revocation hearing — and even revoke parole — for a parolee who is accused of committing another crime even if no criminal conviction is sustained.
+In addition to the above parole terms and conditions, parolees are prohibited from violating any other laws of the State of California.
+The Board of Parole Hearings (BPH) can set a California parole revocation hearing (and even revoke parole) for a parolee who is accused of committing another crime even if no criminal conviction is sustained.

-- the right to a California criminal defense attorney,
+- a California criminal defense attorney,

-- written notice of the alleged violation,
+- written notice of the alleged parole violation,

 - the disclosure of any adverse evidence,